 The design should speak the users' language.
 Use words, phrases, and concepts familiar to the user, rather than internal jargon.
 Follow real-world conventions, making information appear in a natural and logical order.

-The application seeks to match the user's expected meaning for any term, symbol, or value displayed.
+The application seeks to match the user's expected meaning for any term, symbol, or value displayed and avoids any technical terminology or jargon that is not immediately obvious in its meaning.